Cheeka (dog): Conception

-Critique
+Reception

-The campaign was well received all over India.
+The campaign was well received in India.
 "To me the magic of this campaign is its simplicity", says Piyush Pandey, National Creative Director of O&M. "It impacts your emotional retina in such a way that you enjoy it while it is happening", adds advertising legend Alyque Padamsee.
 "There was something about Cheeka that was very enduring and also there was an instant rapport with the kid", says Jaypal.
 Padamsee adds, "You rarely see pugs in ads because they are ugly.
 This goes against the grain and that's why it clicks."
 The campaign was ranked the Top Print Ad of 2003 and among the Top 10 TV Campaigns of 2003 in India by Business Today.

 The ad is similar to the approach used by Fido Solutions, a major mobile service provider in Canada.
 It is also similar to the concept of network technicians following the customer in recent Verizon Wireless ads in the US.

-Impact on popular culture
+Legacy

-The ad campaign was followed by a rise in the popularity of pugs in India, and the sale of pugs more than doubled within months, with prices shooting up from about ₹10,000 to ₹20,000-60,000.
+The ad campaign increased the popularity of pugs in India, and the sale of pugs doubled rapidly, with prices going from roughly ₹10,000 to ₹60,000.
 A few other ads also appeared in the following months, inspired by the idea of a dog following a boy.
 In addition, Cheeka was the wallpaper most often downloaded by Hutch customers onto their phone screens in 2005.